One of the biggest dilemma that CTOs and developers have to face when developing a cross-platform app is choosing the framework for their app.

 You can make a change to a Flutter app while it is running, and it will reload the app’s code that has changed and let it continue from where you left off.
 Although React Native has Hot Reload, it is not as fast as Flutter.

 Flutter vs React Native Verdict: Flutter is the winner because of faster hot reloading than React Native.

-React Native is an already established platform with support from a huge community support.
-Flutter needs time to reach that level of stability and the platform is still undergoing development but it no doubt has an impressive future and can be used to create great apps.
+Flutter vs React Native Verdict: React native wins this round as it’s been around for a longer time and has considerably more support.
+React Native is an already established platform with support from a huge community.
+Flutter needs time to reach that level of stability but it no doubt has an impressive future and can be used to create great apps.

 Many of our clients have cross several million downloads, they’ve been featured on the App Stores in over 50 countries, featured in TechCrunch and even raised millions in venture funding.

 For example, we helped build an iPad app that’s a surgical workflow platform for a startup who raised $1 million in venture funding just with their first pilot.

 That’s a testimony to the quality of apps we build.
-If you’re looking to build an app, get in touch with us here to learn more about what’s the best approach for your specific product idea, how much time would it take to build and launch the first iteration and what would it cost.
+If you’re looking to build an app, get in touch with us to learn more about what’s the best approach for your specific product idea, how much time would it take to build and launch the first iteration and what would it cost.